ariawisp/redwood/redwood-host-gpui/README.md

 ## Current Limitations

-* Only macOS is wired up; GPUI&rsquo;s Linux/Windows backends are not yet exposed through the UniFFI layer.
 * Box horizontal alignment maps `Stretch` to `Start` until GPUI exposes an explicit stretch mode.
 * Box margins are tracked for layout invalidation but do not yet affect GPUI rendering.
 * Reuse modifiers are ignored for now.